badoo/techblog/_posts/2015-06-15-lets-build-freehand-drawing-in-ios-part-1.markdown

 - Think about how to add undo to this code.
 - What about adding more gestures such as detecting a tap to draw a point.
 Will the code be as clean as it is now?
-- The stroke is very simple and does not emulate hand writing in any way.
-This can be improved and we will see some ways to do it in the upcoming posts.
+- The stroke is very simple and does not emulate handwriting in any way.
+This can be improved and we’ll see some ways to do that in upcoming posts.

-In the next post we will add undo functionality, and we will see   how to change our simple code with a better, more extensible design.
+In the next post we’ll add undo functionality, and will see how to change our simple code with a better, more extensible design.

 [Snapchat]: https://itunes.apple.com/us/app/snapchat/id447188370?mt=8
 [Bumble]: https://itunes.apple.com/us/app/bumble-app/id930441707